fardeen-ahmed/Bug-bounty-Writeups/README.md

 <h2> Quick writeups for fast hunting </h2>

 <a href="http://ysamm.com/?p=606">-Access employees files in internal CDNs/ Access users modified/deleted content.($12500)</a>

+<a href="https://medium.com/csg-govtech/lifes-a-peach-fuzzer-how-to-build-and-use-gitlab-s-open-source-protocol-fuzzer-fd78c9caf05e">-Life’s a Peach (Fuzzer) How to Build and Use GitLab’s Open-Source Protocol Fuzzer</a>

 <a href="https://hackerone.com/reports/928255">-Ability To Delete User(s) Account Without User Interaction</a>